garylirocks/quickrefs/azure-app-service.markdown

 - You could do a full or partial backup
 - Backup goes to a storage account and container in the same subscription
 - Backup contains app configuration, files, and database connected to your app

+### Move

+You need to move the plan and app together, and some accessory resources, like a certificate in the app (show hidden types in the Portal)

 ## App Service Environment (ASE)